Odoo Essentials: Odoo Navigation Overview

-Clicking this will display the first one the available fields (alphabetically) and of its available operators.
+Clicking this will display the first of the available fields (alphabetically) and its available operators.
 In the example below the field is "Action Needed" and the operator is "is true".

 If you click on the field name you will get a dropdown list of all of the fields for which you can apply a filter in this view.
 You can move through the fields by scrolling up and down, or by typing the name of the field.
 Once you have made your choice, click on the field to select it.

 You can apply an operator similarly.
 Note that the list of operators will change depending on the selected field.

 When adding a custom filter, you can set as many conditions as you'd like for the information you need to pull.
 When you add multiple conditions to the same custom filter, Odoo automatically adds the "or" parameter to the search.
 So, if you want to search for customers who like Chocolate Icing OR Strawberry Icing, you would set the first condition, then click Add A Condition.

 This opens a new section where you'll enter your "or" conditions.
 When you're done, click APPLY.

 After you select the filters that you want to use, Odoo will automatically search the records in the model you’re on for the information you've selected.
 Your filter will be reflected in the search bar.
 The applied filter(s) will be shown in the Search Bar at the top of the screen.
 To remove a filter from the view, either click the Filters option and click the related filter (to remove the check mark) or simply click the "x" top the right of the filter name in the Search Bar.